A Look at Each Vaccine: Rabies Vaccine

 - Headache (5 to 8 of 100 recipients)

 - Nausea and vomiting (2 to 5 of 100 recipients)

 The severe side effect of anaphylaxis has also been reported to follow vaccination in about 1 of every 10,000 doses of vaccine given.
 This severe allergic reaction includes such symptoms as swelling of the mouth, difficulty breathing, low blood pressure or shock.
 Anaphylaxis usually occurs within 15 minutes after receiving the vaccine; therefore, it is a good idea to wait in the doctor's office for a little while after receiving the vaccine.

-The "old" rabies vaccine versus the "new" rabies vaccine
+The previous rabies vaccine versus the current rabies vaccine

-In the past, the rabies vaccine required as many as 30 shots and was quite painful.
-The "new" rabies vaccine requires only four shots following a potential exposure to the virus and is much less painful.
+In the past, the rabies vaccine, which is no longer available, required up to 30 shots and was quite painful.
+The current rabies vaccine requires only two to four shots (depending on previous vaccination status) following a potential exposure to the virus and is much less painful.

 Do the benefits of the rabies vaccine outweigh the risks?